dyablohunter/openrunes/README.md

 The app does 3 simple things:

 1. Create a rune on BTC testnet 3 or 4
-2. Read the info about that rune (meta info, circulating supply, image, all that)
+2. Read the info about that rune (meta info, circulating supply, image URL, all that)
 3. Transfer